s6007541/AdaDQN/README.md

-# Deep Q-Network (DQN) for Atari Games
+# AdaDQN : Adaptive DQN: Enhancing Performance of Deep Q-Networks through Test-Time Adaptation in the Face of Covariate Shift

+Deep Q-Learning (DQN) has achieved remarkable performance in various domains, but its effectiveness is often limited when the distributions of input at training and testing time are misaligned.
+This phenomenon, known as domain shift or covariate shift, is prevalent in real-world scenarios where unexpected environmental changes and noises result in poor model performance.
+For instance, in autonomous driving, weather conditions can change rapidly, creating such misalignment.
+To address this challenge, we proposed Adaptive DQN (AdaDQN), the very first DQN algorithm with test-time adaptation (TTA) to mitigate the performance degradation of DQN during testing in the presence of covariate shift.
+We evaluate AdaDQN using several environments from the Arcade Learning Environemnt, a framework consisting of Atari 2600 games.
+We found that standard DQN degrades significantly under covariate shift, while our proposed AdaDQN can recover degraded DQN using only unlabeled test data.

-This repository contains an implementation of the Deep Q-Network (DQN) algorithm for playing Atari games.
-The DQN algorithm, introduced by Mnih et al. in the paper [Playing Atari with Deep Reinforcement Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf), combines Q-learning with deep neural networks to achieve impressive results in a variety of Atari 2600 games.
+This repository was implemented on top of the DQN algorithm introduced by Mnih et al. in the paper [Playing Atari with Deep Reinforcement Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf), combines Q-learning with deep neural networks to achieve impressive results in a variety of Atari 2600 games.

 ## Overview